Common hazards

 Ladders used in a workplace need to meet the minimum standards set out in Australian Standard 1892.1: 2018 Portable Ladders, Part 1: Performance and geometric requirements.
 These requirements include:

-- being 'industrial grade' and of robust construction
+- being 'industrial-grade' and of robust construction

 - having a minimum 120kg safe working load rating

-- being suitable to the task
+- being suitable to the task.

 Training

-Employees should only use ladders if they:
+Employers must ensure employees only use ladders if they:

 - are trained on how to use the ladder, including setting up the ladder safely

-- are supervised where required
+- are supervised where required.

 Setting up a ladder